 In an exclusive interview for TalkBusiness 360, GHF’s Executive Director, Dr. Vince Michael discusses the importance of preserving cultural heritage and how GHF’s projects impact the livelihoods of local communities.

 The interview is featured on all American Airlines flights, exclusively in Business & First Class, now through July 31st.

 Plain of Jars Conservation Workshop

-The Plain of Jars Conservation Workshop, organized in collaboration with the Department of Heritage in the Lao Ministry of Information, Culture and Tourism (MICT), is underway in Phonsavan, Xiengkhouang Province, Lao PDR.
+The Plain of Jars Conservation Workshop, was organized in collaboration with the Department of Heritage in the Lao Ministry of Information, Culture and Tourism (MICT), in Phonsavan, Xiengkhouang Province, Lao PDR.

-This two-week course is training students from the national, provincial, district and village levels in site management and conservation techniques.
-Leading the instruction are Prof. Thongsa Sayavongkhamdy, who lectured on the subject of Cultural Heritage Management and Legal Frameworks regarding Cultural Heritage; Ms. Lia Genovese, who presented The History and Archaeology of the Plain of Jars; and Mr. Simon Warrack, who is teaching the group about the nature of stone, how it is formed and decays, and conservation approaches in theory and practice.
+This two-week course trained students from the national, provincial, district and village levels in site management and conservation techniques.
+Leading the instruction were Prof. Thongsa Sayavongkhamdy, who lectured on the subject of Cultural Heritage Management and Legal Frameworks regarding Cultural Heritage; Ms. Lia Genovese, who presented The History and Archaeology of the Plain of Jars; and Mr. Simon Warrack, who is taught the group about the nature of stone, how it is formed and decays, and conservation approaches in theory and practice.

 World Travel & Tourism Council (WTTC) announced recipients of the 2014 Tourism for Tomorrow awards.

 Learn more about the Winners and Finalists by clicking here.

 Ciudad Perdida, one of GHF’s key projects, was among the sites nominated for its community development initiatives.
 Mashable and Conde Nast Traveler have recently featured Ciudad Perdida s one of the Top 5 Sites Worth Visiting in 2014!